-The Treasury provides the Government with strategic policy advice on the New Zealand economy and produces a range of publications and economic data to this end.
+The Treasury provides the Government with strategic policy advice on the New Zealand economy and produces a range of publications and economic data as part of this.

-New Zealand has a mixed economy which operates on free market principles.
-It has sizeable manufacturing and service sectors complementing a highly efficient agricultural sector.
+New Zealand has an open economy that works on free market principles.
+It has sizeable manufacturing and service sectors complementing a highly-efficient agricultural sector.
 Exports of goods and services account for around one third of real expenditure GDP.